Star Wars (film): Special Edition

-Star Wars required extensive recovery of misplaced footage and restoration of the whole film before Lucas's Special Edition modifications could be attempted.
-In addition to the negative film stock commonly used for feature films, Lucas had also used Color Reversal Internegative (CRI) film, a reversal stock subsequently discontinued by Kodak.
-Although it theoretically was of higher quality, CRI deteriorated faster than negative stocks.
-Because of this, the entire composited negative had to be disassembled, and the CRI portions cleaned separately from the negative portions.
-Once the cleaning was complete, the film was scanned into the computer for restoration.
+Star Wars required extensive recovery of misfiled footage and restoration of the whole film before Lucas' modifications could be made.
+Part of the film negative used Color Reversal Internegative (CRI) film, a unique reversal stock which deteriorated faster than typical negative stocks.
+As a result, every CRI shot had to be removed and cleaned separately from the negative portions.
+Once cleaning was complete, the film was digitally scanned for restoration.
 In many cases, entire scenes had to be reconstructed from their individual elements.
-Digital compositing technology allowed the restoration team to correct for problems such as misalignment of mattes and "blue-spill".
+Digital compositing also enabled the restoration team to correct for problems such as misalignment of mattes and blue-spill.
+The process of creating the new visual effects was explored in Ben Burtt's 1996 documentary Special Effects: Anything Can Happen.
+The enhancement of the films for the Special Editions also allowed ILM to test digital effects for the upcoming Star Wars prequel trilogy.

 In 1989, the 1977 theatrical version of Star Wars was selected for preservation by the National Film Registry of the United States Library of Congress.
 35 mm reels of the 1997 Special Edition were initially presented for preservation because of the difficulty of transferring from the original prints, but it was later revealed that the Library possessed a copyright deposit print of the original theatrical release.
-By 2015, this copy had been transferred to a 2K scan, now available to be viewed by appointment.
+By 2015, this copy had been transferred to a 2K scan, available to be viewed by appointment.

 Home media

-In the United States, France, West Germany, Italy and Japan, parts of or the whole film were released on Super 8.
-Clips were also released for the Movie Viewer toy projector by Kenner Products in cassettes featuring short scenes.
+In the United States, France, West Germany, Italy and Japan, Star Wars was released in its entirety or in parts on Super 8.
+Short scenes were also released on cassettes for the Kenner Movie Viewer toy projector.
+The film was released on Betamax, CED, LaserDisc, Video 2000, and VHS during the 1980s and 1990s by CBS/Fox Video.
+The final VHS issue of the original theatrical release (pre-Special Edition) occurred in 1995, as part of a "Last Chance to Own the Original" campaign, and was available as part of a trilogy set or as a standalone purchase.
+It was the first VHS release to be THX certified.

-Star Wars was released on Betamax, CED, LaserDisc, Video 2000, and VHS during the 1980s and 1990s by CBS/Fox Video.
-The final issue of the original theatrical release (pre-Special Edition) on VHS occurred in 1995, as part of a "Last Chance to Own the Original" campaign, and was available as part of a trilogy set or as a standalone purchase.
-The film was released for the first time on DVD on September 21, 2004, in a box set with The Empire Strikes Back, Return of the Jedi, and a bonus disc of supplementary material.
+Star Wars was first released on DVD on September 21, 2004, in a box set with The Empire Strikes Back, Return of the Jedi, and a bonus disc of supplementary material.
 The films were digitally restored and remastered, and more changes were made by Lucas (in addition to those made for the 1997 Special Edition).
 The DVD features a commentary track from Lucas, Fisher, Burtt and visual effects artist Dennis Muren.
-The bonus disc contains the 2004 documentary Empire of Dreams: The Story of the Star Wars Trilogy, three featurettes, teaser and theatrical trailers, TV spots, image galleries, an exclusive preview of Episode III: Revenge of the Sith (2005), a playable Xbox demo of the LucasArts game Star Wars: Battlefront (2004), and a making-of documentary about the Episode III video game.
+The bonus disc contains the 2004 documentary Empire of Dreams: The Story of the Star Wars Trilogy, three featurettes, teaser and theatrical trailers, television spots, image galleries, an exclusive preview of Episode III: Revenge of the Sith (2005), a playable Xbox demo of the LucasArts game Star Wars: Battlefront (2004), and a making-of documentary about the Episode III video game.
 The set was reissued in December 2005 as a three-disc limited edition without the bonus disc.